Flowers, Dept. 17

 Betty Ackerman Memorial Award

 This award was established in 1994 in memory of Betty Ackerman, who was an assistant superintendent of the Durham Fair for many years.
 The award is given to the first place winner in a class, or classes, of flower or plant, as chosen by the Flower Committee.
-This year’s class is Sunflowers (Class 47).
+This year’s class is Dahlias: medium (Class 28).
 The winner will receive a special award of $20, given by Jeff and Carol Feldmann in memory of Betty Ackerman.

 George Matyas Memorial Award

 George Matyas was an exhibitor in the Potted Houseplant category of the Flower Department from 1997 to 2005.
 When he received the Exhibitors Guide each year, he took time to carefully pick his entries.
 All of his houseplants and flowers were grown from seed or plant cuttings.
 A special award of $20 is given by his daughter Patti Kemish in memory of her father.
-This year the award will go to the best entry in Orchids (Class 69).
+This year the award will go to the best entry in Other flowering houseplant in bloom (Class 70).

 Harriet Duval Special Award

 This award was established in 2013 to honor Harriet Duval who joined the Flower Committee in 1962.
 She chaired the committee from 1982 – 2012.
 The award is a rosette for the first place winner of a designated class of flower arrangement.
-This year’s class is Durham Fair Counts Down to 100 Years (Class 11).
+This year’s class is Salute to the Military (Class 10).

 TABLE OF CATEGORIES

 2018 Theme: Hold on to your hats!
 The 100th Durham Fair is coming!